 Dr. Dannagal Young, associate professor of communication and political science at the University of Delaware, discusses the role that feelings of being socially maligned and interpersonal threat play in fueling conspiratorial thinking.
 She also discusses the trafficking of outrage and who stands to benefit from it.
 We also hear how heuristics - any approach to problem solving or self-discovery that employs mental shortcuts to ease the cognitive load of decision making, often relying on intuition or gut feeling.
-The method is not guaranteed to be optimal or rational, but is nevertheless sufficient for reaching an immediate decision.
+Not guaranteed to be optimal or rational, this method is nevertheless sufficient for reaching an immediate decision.

 , a need for order, and "gut-feelings" can be effectively exploited to create mass movements.
 She closes by delineating the emotional investment those buying into conspiracies tend to share and how those close to them can try to reconnect and rebuild trust.